Experience Skåne's diverse countryside

 Hiking in Skåne, the southernmost part of Sweden, attracts seasoned trekkers and amateur hikers from all over the world.
 Pack your bag, lace up your boots and trek the Scandinavian wilderness with its old virgin forests, rocky coastlines and pastoral landscapes.

-The Skåneleden Trail – follow the orange signs
+The Skåneleden trail – follow the orange signs

 Couple looking at hiking trail map